-The majority of the Fry Building is Grade II listed and comprised of two seprate entries one for the western u-shaped section and one for the eastern and southern wings.
+The majority of the Fry Building is Grade II listed and comprises two separate entries; one for the western U-shaped section and one for the eastern and southern wings.

 A detailed Heritage Statement, including an Internal Heritage Audit, ensures that the heritage significance of the building is enhanced by the refurbishment works.
-For example, the original laboratory benches with in-set Royal Doulton sinks will be retained in what will be the staff common room in the central core of the building.
+For example, the original laboratory benches with in-set Royal Doulton sinks will be retained in the new staff common room in the central core of the building.